At Ohio Valley University, we seek

 If you have a diagnosed disability and need special accommodations, please notify the Office of the Vice President for Academic Affairs before or immediately after your first scheduled class meeting.
 After your disability has been verified, inform your instructor and your instructor will work with you and the Office of the Vice President for Academic Affairs to insure that you have a fair opportunity to perform in the course.

-WEEK ONE: Registration and First Class WEEK TWO: Group Work developing questions for Professional Project WEEKS TWO THROUGH SEVEN: Discussion of Readings (Wednesdays) and Questions (Mondays) Portfolio drafts due on week:
+WEEK ONE: Registration and First Class WEEK TWO: Group Work developing questions for Professional Project WEEKS TWO THROUGH SEVEN: Discussion of Readings (Thursdays) and Questions (Tuesdays) Portfolio drafts due on week:

 - a resumé